Sections within this page:

 Are you brave enough to lose all your hair for a cause?
 As an individual or a group, you can collect pledges and then pick a day and location to shave your locks.
 You can also include this with other social events to help draw a crowd.

 These types of large events are the perfect opportunity to increase public awareness by involving the community.
 Booth, tables and kiosks, staffed by members of your organizations are an excellent way to promote your business and generate funds through donations.
 Choose a day to hold this type of event such as Halloween, Family Day, Canada Day, etc.

-If you have a large customer base, a customer appreciation day is a great way to promote your organization and raise funds through donations or raffles.
+If you have a large customer base, a customer appreciation day is a great way to promote your organization and raise funds through donations.
 Allow your employees to use their creative talents (music, sport skills) to generate fun and excitement.
-You can also incorporate food sales (maybe a BBQ) and raffles (company products you would like to promote).
+You can also incorporate food sales (maybe a BBQ).

 Find a location with excellent space and viewing possibilities, such as a country club.
 Establish 7-10 chefs that will donate time and food (possibly different ethnic foods).
 Put together an auction committee and have a silent auction.
 Sell tickets.
 The event can be a formal night out with an opportunity to taste several different types of food (maybe even different cultures of food) and to donate money to Telemiracle.

 Just like the show “Iron Chef”, gather a group a local chefs to compete against one another.
 Have a list of ingredients that all the chefs have available to them and then one exotic ingredient that they all must use.
 The chefs are given a time period in which they must complete their dishes and then a winner will be determined by a panel of judges.
 Tickets can be sold for the event or a donation can be requested.